 The Montessori Parent

-BBCH parents are invited to social nights hosted by the Parent Guild, educational parent nights led by teachers, and family events at school with their children.
+BBCH parents are invited to social nights planned by the Family Partnership Group, educational nights led by teachers, and family events at school with their children.
 Making the commitment to attend a school event once a month will ensure a wonderful return on investment for parents and children.